zoeye859/Workshop/README.md

 - Career planning
 - Relationship with colleagues and/or supervisors.

-These are all informative feedback!
+These are all informative feedbacks!
 I am very grateful!